kiwicom/refined-gitlab/README.md

 * Hide repo avatars `configurable`
 * Keyboard shortcuts to toggle labels `configurable`
 * Prefer Discussions over Comments
+* Hide Merge Request footer with "You can merge this merge request manually using the command line" information

 ## Future features
 * [ ] Show usernames instead of real names